Perfect Saffron Risotto with Instant Pot: Creamy, Fast and No-Scorch

 Tools

-Toasting: Add the rice and toast it for 1 minute, stirring.
-Deglaze with white wine and let the alcohol evaporate (about 1 minute).
+Toasting: Add the rice and toast for 1 minute, stirring.
+Deglaze with the white wine and let the alcohol evaporate (about 1 minute).

 Liquid: Press Cancel.
-Pour in the hot broth (with the dissolved saffron) and salt.
-Stir quickly, ensuring no grains are sticking to the bottom.Cooking: Close the lid, seal the valve, and set Pressure Cook (Manual) to High Pressure for 4 minutes.
+Pour in the hot broth (with the dissolved saffron) and the salt.
+Stir quickly, making sure no grains are stuck to the bottom.Cooking: Close the lid, seal the valve and set Pressure Cook (Manual) to High Pressure for 4 minutes.

-Release: Once done, let the pressure release naturally for 5 minutes (NPR), then open the valve for quick release (QR).Stirring in: Open the lid, add the remaining butter (1 tbsp) and Parmesan.
+Release: At the end, let the pressure release naturally for 5 minutes (NPR), then open the valve for a quick release (QR).Finish (Mantecatura): Open the lid, add the remaining butter (1 tbsp / 15g) and the Parmesan.
 Stir vigorously.
-The risotto will be creamy, with a wave-like texture, and ready to be served immediately.
+The risotto will be creamy and ready to serve immediately.

 Storage: Risotto, like all risottos, should be enjoyed immediately.
-Leftovers can be stored in the fridge for 1 day.
+Leftovers can be stored in the refrigerator for 1 day.

-Variations: For a Milan-style risotto, add beef marrow in the initial sauté.
+Variations: For a Milanese-style risotto, add beef marrow in the initial sauté.